 Emeritus faculty are eligible to participate in certain departmental and college events to include WNC commencement.

-Emeritus faculty are eligible for WNC business cards, listing in the WNC directory, a WNC e-mail account, a WNC identification card, event tickets and fitness center membership at employee rates, library privileges, and other rights and privileges as WNC may from time to time identify.
+Emeritus faculty are eligible for WNC business cards, listing in the WNC directory, a WNC email account, a WNC identification card, event tickets and fitness center membership at employee rates, library privileges, and other rights and privileges as WNC may from time to time identify.

 Inclusion on mailing lists for performances, lecture series, and other college events.